 And here is the effect of moving a curve upwards:

 The Min value at the bottom of the histogram can function as a Threshold, but it is intended to adjust image contrast, not threshold images.
-If you are interested in seeing the results of hard thresholds, use tools at the top of the histogram, which are for the Data Range.
+If you are interested in seeing the results of hard thresholds, check the box for Data Range.
 Set a range by moving the sliders or by inputting Min and Max values.
-The "Highlight Range" option colors all of the pixels included in your data range red.
+The "Highlight Range" box colors all of the pixels included in your data range red.

 Export Display Settings